iotaledger/node-docker-setup/docker/README.md

 * `-f`
   Instructs Docker to continue displaying the log to `stdout` until CTRL+C is pressed.

-### Stopping HORNET
+### Stopping the node

-You can stop HORNET container by running:
+You can stop the HORNET node and INX extensions by running:
 ```sh
 docker compose down
 ```